Pelvic Pain:Pelvic Pain A Merck Manual of Patient Symptoms podcast

 If a patient is pregnant, ectopic pregnancy is assumed until excluded by ultrasonography or, if ultrasonography is unclear, by other tests (see Pelvic Pain During Early Pregnancy).
 If a suspected pregnancy may be < 5 wk, a serum pregnancy test should be done; a urine pregnancy test may not be sensitive enough to rule out pregnancy that early in gestation.

 Other testing depends on which disorders are clinically suspected.
 If a patient cannot be adequately examined (eg, because of pain or inability to cooperate) or if a mass is suspected, pelvic ultrasonography is done.
 If the cause of severe or persistent pain remains unidentified, laparoscopy is done.

-Pelvic ultrasonography using a vaginal probe can be a useful adjunct to pelvic examination; it can better define a mass or help diagnose a pregnancy after 5 wk gestation.
+Pelvic ultrasonography using a vaginal probe can be a useful adjunct to pelvic examination; it can better define a mass or help diagnose a pregnancy after 5 wk gestation (ie, 1 wk after a missed menstrual period).
 For example, free pelvic fluid and a positive pregnancy test plus no evidence of an intrauterine pregnancy help confirm ectopic pregnancy.

 The underlying disorder is treated when possible.